felixp7/lunar-logo/README.md

 Status
 ------

-As of 21 January 2017, Lunar Logo supports 50 procedures (you can find the list at the end of `lunar.py`).
-The language is, however, not very robust.
-Here's what happens if you misspell a procedure name:
+As of 21 January 2017, Lunar Logo supports 55 procedures (you can find the list at the end of `lunar.py`), including flow control.
+There are no functions yet; calling `return` will just end the program.
+For now, you can store a block of code in a variable (code is data in Logo!) and run it repeatedly:

-	$ ./lunar.py sqr add mul 3 3 mul 4 4
-	25

-You don't even get an indication of what's wrong.
-But you *might* get a crash, or very strange output.
-So this needs to be fixed before going forward.
+	make greeting do
+		print results parse [Hello, :you !]
+	end

+	make you stranger
+	run :greeting
+	type [What's your name?]
+	make you readword
+	run :greeting

+For that matter, calling `break` outside of a loop will also end the program, since there will be nothing to stop the condition from propagating; only `continue` will work correctly anywhere.

+Thanks for reading.
+More to come.